 The Prince of Wales wore a navy coat with the Fleet Arm Air regimental tie.
 The Duchess of Cornwall wore a green coat and hat with her Pearl Choker with Large Diamond Clasp, Everyday Pearl Pendant Earrings, and 4 Rifles brooch.
 The Duke of Cambridge wore a dark coat with the regimental tie of the Household Division.
 The Duchess wore a grey Michael Kors coatdress and navyLock & Co hat with her G.Collins and Sons tanzanite earrings and pendent.

 The Countess of Wessex wore a patterned red dress with a black hat and a regimental badge.
-The Princess Royal wore a cream with a black hat and gold brooch.
-The Duchess of Gloucester wore a camel coat with a patterned hat and a gold badge.
+The Princess Royal wore a cream coat with a black hat and gold brooch.

 For more information, check out: